Blacks Harbour, New Brunswick

-Blacks Harbour is a community in the rural community of Eastern Charlotte, New Brunswick, Canada.
-It held village status prior to 2023.
+Blacks Harbour is a former village in the rural community of Eastern Charlotte, New Brunswick, Canada.
 It is on a harbour of the same name opening onto the Bay of Fundy.
 It is 15 kilometres southeast of the town of St. George, 3 kilometres west of Beaver Harbour and 56 kilometres east from the town of St. Stephen on Route 176.
+For much of its history Blacks Harbour was a company town dependent on the fish processing company Connors Brothers Limited.